Neural Algorithmic Reasoning with Multiple Correct Solutions: Experiments

-For larger graphs, Table \ref{tab: accuracies} shows that our sampling methods successfully yield correct minimum-cost paths through the graphs on the empirical distributions (denoted as $\trueparentdist$), thus validating our sampling methods.
-However, the distributions of solutions predicted by our models, which we denote $\modelparentdist$, are not sufficiently accurate to consistently have correct solutions sampled from them.
-These results permit us to conclude that our models perform very well on small graphs, but have difficulty scaling outside of their training distribution.
-While comparing our approach with the deterministic algorithmic frameworks of \citet{clrs-benchmark} and \citet{ibarz2022generalist} is disadvantageous to our method due to its broader scope, it is worth noting that our results are markedly worse than those in \cite{clrs-benchmark,ibarz2022generalist}.
+On small graphs, ($n = 5$), sampling methods extract a single correct minimum-cost path with perfect accuracy from the NN-predicted distributions (Table \ref{tab: unique}, Table \ref{tab: accuracies}).
+To validate sampling methods, we also extract solutions from the empirical distributions and conclude that our sampling methods are successful across graph sizes.
+Similar results for empirical and predicted distributions suggest the NN predicts a good distribution for $n = 5$ graphs.
+The lack of variety in solutions, with sampling methods always extracting the same solution, is expected for small graphs as there is likely only one minimum-cost path from the source to each target.
+Diversity increases for $n = 16$ (Table \ref{tab: unique}), with the sampling methods producing a correct solution in all cases when sampling from the empirical distributions and in more than $90\%$ of cases when sampling from the model output distributions.
+In the case of $n = 64$ graphs sampling a predecessor array five times gives a new solution in nearly all cases (Table \ref{tab: unique}).
+In Appendix \ref{sec: Appendix: validating distributions, BF}, we examine the diversity of the returned solution in comparison to running the randomized version of Bellman-Ford.
+For larger graphs, Table \ref{tab: accuracies} shows that sampling methods successfully extract correct minimum-cost paths from the empirical distributions (denoted as $\trueparentdist$).
+However, extraction is often inaccurate from the distributions of solutions predicted by our models (denoted $\modelparentdist$).
+These results permit us to conclude that our models perform well on small graphs, but have difficulty scaling outside of their training distribution.
+Comparing our approach with the deterministic algorithmic frameworks of \cite{clrs-benchmark,ibarz2022generalist} is disadvantageous to our method due to its broader scope.
+Furthermore in \cite{clrs-benchmark,ibarz2022generalist}, node accuracy is used, meaning that a given solution for a given graph and algorithm scores 50\% if half of its parent-successor relationships are the same as in the (single) correct solution for the graph.
+There is no such optimal solution that we could compare a given solution against in our case and we thus use graph accuracy (see \cite{minder2023salsaclrssparsescalablebenchmark} and Appendix \ref{sec: Appendix Graph Accuracy} for further discussion of the metrics).
+It is important to note that graph accuracy is much stricter than node accuracy: a method with node accuracy of 92\% would be expected to score only 1\% graph accuracy on a $n=64$ graph.
+Therefore, it is difficult to compare our results to previous work in NAR.
 However, our results are encouraging for future work, as we have demonstrated the feasibility of training neural networks to emulate a version of Bellman-Ford that is more powerful than its deterministic variant.